T7-Components/list-inline/README.md

 # @t7/list-inline

-Create a horizontal in-line list from an unordered list
+Create a React horizontal in-line list from an unordered list

 ## Installation
 ```js